PageotD/training/glossary.md

 ### JIRA
 A project management and issue tracking tool developed by Atlassian, commonly used in software development to plan, track, and manage agile projects.
 JIRA helps teams organize tasks, assign responsibilities, and monitor progress through customizable workflows, making it easier to manage projects and improve collaboration among team members.

+### JSON
+JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
+It represents data as key-value pairs and supports simple data types such as strings, numbers, arrays, objects, and booleans.
+JSON is widely used in web development for transmitting data between a server and a client, especially in APIs.
+Its simplicity and language independence have made it a popular choice for data exchange in a variety of applications, including configuration files and data storage.

 ## K

 ### Kafka (Apache)